Psychological Tactics of Manipulation

 Reason

 Not all manipulation tactics are unethical, but they may be used unethically.
-Reason is a great example of such a manipulation tactic.
+The reason is a great example of such a manipulation tactic.
 People may use reason or logical arguments to get what they want.
-They may tell a person (or themselves) something like, “If you help me rob this bank, you will be able to feed your family.”
+They may tell someone (or themselves) something like, “If you help me rob this bank, you will be able to feed your family.”
 Nothing inaccurate about that, right?
-But when it’s hard to argue against someone who uses reason as a manipulation tactic, you may be more likely to break down and give the manipulator what they want.
+But when it’s hard to argue against someone who uses reason as a manipulation tactic, you may be likelier to break down and give the manipulator what they want.

 Regression

 When two people reason with each other like adults, it can be easy for both parties to hold their ground.
-But when one person reverts to acting like a child, things may go haywire.
+But things may go haywire when one person reverts to acting like a child.
 This is the regression tactic; people may whine, cry, or pout until they get their way.
 People may give in simply because they want childish behavior to stop.

 Self-Abasement

-Not all manipulation tactics involve insulting or forcing the other person to do something.
-If a manipulator uses self-abasement to get with they want, they will humble themselves.
+Not all manipulation tactics involve insulting or forcing others to do something.
+If a manipulator uses self-abasement to get what they want, they will humble themselves.
 Self-abasement may be used when a manipulator wants someone to forgive them, believe them, or make other efforts to strengthen a relationship.

 Responsibility Invocation

 Let’s say you are considering getting your nails done.
-It’s easy to just decide, “No, I’m not going to get my nails done.”
-If you already booked an appointment, however, it’s not so easy to just skip out and not get your nails done.
-Responsibility invocation uses these types of obligations to convince someone to follow through with plans.
-A manipulator might say, “but you promised…” or “I’ve already booked the reservations…” to make saying “no” a lot harder.
+It’s easy to decide, “No, I’m not going to get my nails done.”
+However, if you already booked an appointment, it’s not easy to skip out and not get your nails done.
+Responsibility invocation uses these obligations to convince someone to follow through with plans.
+A manipulator might say, “But you promised…” or “I’ve already booked the reservations…” to make saying “no” a lot harder.

 Hardball

 Hardball tactics take coercion to the next level.
-While someone may use coercion to install the fear of harm, hardball tactics actually cause harm or bodily injury.
+While someone may use coercion to instill fear of harm, hardball tactics actually cause harm or bodily injury.

 Pleasure Induction